vgupta117/assignment07/README.md

 For the main header: Playfair Display, Merriweather, serif For sub heading and body text: Libre Baskervile, Lora, serif

-I chose *Playfair Display*, a google font for the main heading bec
+I chose *Playfair Display*, a google font for the main heading because it is a transitional serif font well suited for titles with its very large x-height, short descenders, and extra short capitals